Illegally Grazing Horses

 Do you cover rural and urban properties?

-What happens if horses are abandoned multiple times?
+What happens if horses repeatedly return?